 Castor oil is used for many health conditions for ages.
 Its anti-inflammatory and antibacterial properties makes it suitable for skin, hair aid for constipation as it is great natural laxative.
 It improves blood circulation when massaged on affected areas.
 It regulates menstrual cycles.
 Good aid in arthritis and rheumatism.

-Castor oil is tasteless and odorless oil, scientifically known as Ricinus Communis.
+Oilcure Castor oil is tasteless and odorless oil, scientifically known as Ricinus Communis.
 It has been used as a medicine against almost all ailments in children and the elderly.
-These range from cough, cold, and fever, to constipation, indigestion, ingestion of any poisonous material, tapeworms and roundworms, skin diseases, and a number of others.
-Since stomach is the root cause of generally many health problems, so, whenever we have a health problem, we must thoroughly cleanse our digestive system and the problem would disappear.
-All the medicinal uses it has are mostly due to its germicidal, toxic, purgative, and disinfectant properties.
+These range from a cough, cold, and fever, to constipation, indigestion, ingestion of any poisonous material, tapeworms and roundworms, skin diseases, and a number of others.
+Since the stomach is the root cause of generally many health problems, so, whenever we have a health problem, we must thoroughly cleanse our digestive system and the problem would disappear.
+All the medicinal uses it has been mostly due to its germicidal, toxic, purgative, and disinfectant properties.

 Health benefits of castor oil: